Skip to content

 • Compatibility Testing: With so many different devices and operating systems, compatibility testing is essential.
 These tests verify that the software functions correctly across various hardware and software environments.

-Manual vs. Automated Testing: Finding the Right Balance
+Manual vs. Automated Testing: Striking the Right Balance

 Software testing methods typically fall into two categories: manual and automated.
 Each approach has its own strengths and weaknesses, and choosing the right one—or the right combination—depends on your project's specific needs.